Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 For example, [`Dispatchers.Default`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-dispatchers/-default.html) runs coroutines on a shared pool of threads performing work in the background, separate from the main thread.

-To specify a dispatcher for a coroutine builder like `.launch()`, pass it as an argument:
+To specify a dispatcher for a coroutine builder like `CoroutineScope.launch()`, pass it as an argument:

 ```kotlin
 suspend fun runWithDispatcher() = coroutineScope {